vinodkusuma/CodingTests/README.md

-# please find MudWalls java class is first question solution.
+# Please find MudWalls java class is first question solution.
 run java file and follow instruction which will print on console.

 # Example:After run the programme u will see on onsole like below